A missing team type in Team Topologies?

 I saw such teams in highly-adaptive organizations such as PandaDoc, Poster POS, Y Soft and other places.

-In LeSS such teams are called “feature teams”.
+In LeSS such teams are called "feature teams".
 A bad choice of a name, if you ask me.
 (I also know the historical context and understand why it is so.
-The story goes to the 90s and to how Microsoft was calling those great teams).
+The story goes to the 90s and to how Microsoft was calling those great teams.)

-That does mean such teams in reality of complex legacy products can actually work on any feature right from day one.
-No. In reality such teams have their preferences and temporary limitations.But that’s a great perfection vision to push us forward and keep improving, isn’t it?
+That does not mean such teams in the reality of complex legacy products can actually work on any feature right from day one.
+No. In reality such teams have their preferences and temporary limitations.
+But that's a great perfection vision to push us forward and keep improving, isn't it?

 • whole product focus team